julzaza/wildwitchherbs/_posts/2025-12-04-midwinter-kitchen-witchcraft.md

 While the forest slept and the spirits roamed, the kitchen held the flame.
 Through bread, honey, seeds, and smoke, the household tied itself to life, warmth, and the returning sun.

-For further winter practices, see: **[Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide](/solstice-spirits-wild-hunt)**.
+---

+## For Further Winter Solstice Practices, See:

-See also: **[Old European Yule Rituals: Wolves, Mistletoe & Midwinter Lore](/oldest-yule-rituals)** for protective rites and ancestral spirits, and **[Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft)** for the broader solstice context.
+**[Old European Yule Rituals: Wolves, Mistletoe & Midwinter Lore](/oldest-yule-rituals)** for protective rites and ancestral spirits, and **[Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft)** for the broader solstice context.

-Related posts include: [Winter Solstice Witchcraft: Old European Magic & Rituals](/winter-solstice-witchcraft/), [Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide](/solstice-spirits-wild-hunt/), [Solstice Dreaming: Mugwort, Wormwood & Prophetic Nights](/solstice-dreaming-mugwort-wormwood/), and [How Witches Used Evergreen Trees Before Christmas Existed](/evergreens-witchcraft/)."
+---